On adaptive posterior concentration rates: Introduction

 Posterior concentration allows to uncover frequentist properties of Bayesian methods.
 It implies that the posterior probability of an $\epsilon_n$-neighbour\-hood around the true parameter $\theta_0$ converges to one.
 Thus, most of the posterior mass will be close to the truth in the frequentist sense.

-Whenever \eqref{def:post:conc} holds uniformly in $\theta_0 \in \Theta$ and if $\epsilon_n$ can be taken as constant multiple of the minimax rate of estimation over $\Theta$ for the loss $\ell$, we say that the concentration rate is asymptotically minimax.
-We further say that the posterior distribution $P^\pi(\cdot | Y^n)$ concentrates adaptively over the collection $\{\Theta_\beta, \beta \in \mathcal I\}$ of subsets of $\Theta$ if
+Whenever (\ref{defpostconc}) holds uniformly in $\theta_0 \in \Theta$ and if $\epsilon_n$ can be taken as constant multiple of the minimax rate of estimation over $\Theta$ for the loss $\ell$, we say that the concentration rate is asymptotically minimax.
+We further say that the posterior distribution $P^\pi(\cdot\mid Y^n)$ concentrates adaptively over the collection $\{\Theta_\beta, \beta \in\mathcal I\}$ of subsets of $\Theta$ if

 where $\epsilon_n(\beta)$ is a constant multiple of the minimax rate of adaptive estimation over $\Theta_\beta$.
-Recently, some families of prior distributions under various types of statistical models have been studied in this light and have been proved to lead to adaptive posterior concentration rates, see Section \ref{further:biblio} for a more extensive discussion of these results.
-Similarly as for \eqref{def:post:conc}, existence of a result of type \eqref{def:post:adap} implies that the Bayes estimator is minimax adaptive under fairly general conditions, see Section \ref{freq-consequences}.
-Consequently, existence or non - existence of adaptive estimators in some nonparametric situations (see for instance \citet{lepski:90}, \citet{brown:low:96}) yield limitations about the best possible achievable concentration rates $\epsilon_n(\beta)$ in \eqref{def:post:adap}.\\
+Recently, some families of prior distributions under various types of statistical models have been studied in this light and have been proved to lead to adaptive posterior concentration rates; see Section~\ref{furtherbiblio} for a more extensive discussion of these results.
+Similarly as for (\ref{defpostconc}), existence of a result of type (\ref{defpostadap}) implies that the Bayes estimator is minimax adaptive under fairly general conditions; see Section~\ref {freq-consequences}.
+Consequently, existence or nonexistence of adaptive estimators in some nonparametric situations (see, e.g., \cite{lepski90,brownlow96}) yield limitations about the best possible achievable concentration rates $\epsilon_n(\beta)$ in (\ref{defpostadap}).